wengyao04/CarND-Vehicle-Detection/README.md

 <img src="./output_images/car_nocar_hogfeatuer.jpg" width="700"/>

 ### Histogram of Colors
 Color is another features to detect cars.
-I use `np.histogram()` with 32 bins and range = (0, 256) and resize the image to (32, 32)
+I use `np.histogram()` with 32 bins and range = (0, 256), and the image is resized to 32 x 32.

 ### Build a Classifier
 ```
 vehicle images: 8792
 non-vehicle images: 8968
 ```
-80% of (vehicle images + non-vehicle images) are used for traning and 20% for testing.
+80% of (vehicle images + non-vehicle images) are used for traning and 20% for testing. `sklearn.svm.LinearSVC` is used as classifier.
 HOG and HOC features are combined, I try different different color space RGB, HSV, LUV, HLS, YUV, YCrCb and different HOG channel.
+From the following table, I find that usng all HOG channel always produce better accuracy than using single HOG channel with fixed color space.

 |                  |      channel       |    train accuracy  | test F2-score      |